Management of Secondary Contacts Direction (No. 3)

 Example: an employer may require a critically essential worker to undertake daily saliva testing or impose specific requirements for the use of Personal Protective Equipment.

-to the extent reasonably practicable, practise physical distancing including by remaining at least 1.5 metres from other people until the end of the quarantine period for the close contact.
+to the extent reasonably practicable, practise physical distancing including by remaining at least 1.5 metres from other people until the end of the quarantine period for the secondary contact or close contact, whichever is shorter.

-Despite the requirements in part 1, a secondary contact who meets the requirements under paragraph 14 and who has been approved as a critically essential worker under paragraph 15 and 16 can end their quarantine period.
+Despite the requirements in Part 1, a secondary contact who meets the requirements under paragraph 16 and who has been approved as a critically essential worker under paragraph 17 and 18 can end their quarantine period.

-A person mentioned in paragraph 18 must remain in separate accommodation from the close contacts and secondary contacts who are ordinarily members of their household until the end of the quarantine period for the relevant close contact.
+A person mentioned in paragraph 20 must remain in separate accommodation from the close contacts and secondary contacts who are ordinarily members of their household until the end of the quarantine period for the relevant secondary contact or close contact, whichever is shorter.

 if the person becomes a diagnosed person following a test for COVID-19, when the diagnosis is communicated to the person.

-Note: a secondary contact who becomes a diagnosed person must then isolate in accordance with the Designated COVID-19 Hospital Network Direction (No. 2).
+Note: a secondary contact who becomes a diagnosed person must then isolate in accordance with the Isolation for Diagnosed Cases of COVID-19 Direction, or its successor.

-PART 4 — DIRECTION – INTERSTATE EXPOSURE VENUE SECONDARY CONTACTS
+PART 4 – – INTERSTATE EXPOSURE VENUE SECONDARY CONTACTS

 PART 5 – OTHER MATTERS